kn327/coding-tests/README.md

-# coding-tests
+# Coding Tests

-A collection of coding tests designed to test an individuals skill in any particular language.
+A collection of coding tests, challenges & questions designed to test an individuals skill in any particular language.